-If you're a STAR recipient, you receive the benefit in one of two ways:
+Taxpayers receive benefits in one of two ways:

 If your income is greater than $250,000 and less than or equal to $500,000

-- If you currently receive the Basic STAR exemption and your income is between $250,000 and $500,000, the program is changing for you.
-If eligible, you will now receive a check for the STAR credit instead of the reduction on your school tax bill.
+- If you currently receive the Basic STAR exemption and your income is between $250,000 and $500,000, if eligible, you will receive a check for the STAR credit instead of the reduction on your school tax bill.

 - If you receive a letter asking you to update your STAR registration (Form RP-425-RDM), follow the instructions on this page to use the online STAR Registration application.